rrc-sp2025-adadaltmakino/ISD_project/README.md

 management_fee_strategy is implementing InvestmentAccount logic to calculate service charges.
 The minimum balance strategy was created focused on the SavingsAccount logic, and so on.

+## Observer Pattern

+The observer pattern was implemented in the BankAccount class/subclasses when BankAccount class became the subject and the Client class became the observer.
+I used the attach() method to connect the observer to the appropriate bank account, and the notify() method when a big event occurs (large transaction or low balance) to automatically send a notification to the client through their email.